Vishambhar Singh Yadav

 Vishambhar Singh Yadav (born 1 January 1955) is a Samajwadi Party politician in India.
-He is second term member of legislative assembly for Baberu in the Uttar Pradesh.
+He is third term member of legislative assembly for Baberu in the Uttar Pradesh.

 Early life and background

 He was born in a small village named Paprenda, in the district of Banda, in Baberu, Uttar Pradesh, India, where his father Maheshwari Singh Yadav was a landlord.
 He studied in Dayanand Anglo Vedic Degree College, Kanpur and gained a master's degree in arts from Kanpur University, Kanpur.
 He is married to Rama Yadav, with whom he has three sons Vivek, Varun and Gaurav.
 He is an advocate, agriculturist, politician and social worker.